oreanroy/learn_modules/sqldb/README.md

 ## SQLAlchemy ORM
 	The SQLAlchemy interacts with the database using the session object.
 Session object wraps the database connection and transaction.
-Transaction implicitly starts as soon as the session starts communicating.
+Transaction implicitly starts as soon as the session starts communicating with database and will remsin open untill session is commited, rolled back or closed.